microsoft/react-native-code-push/README.md

     }
     ```

-2. Ensure that the versionName property in your `android/app/build.gradle` file is set to a semver compliant value.
+2. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver compliant value (i.e. "1.0.0" not "1.0")

     ```gradle
     android {